fsuri/Basil_SOSP21_artifact/README.md

 ## Running experiments:
 Hurray!
 You have completed the tedious process of installing the binaries and setting up Cloudlab.
 Next, we will cover how to run experiments.
 This is a straightfoward, but time-consuming process, and importantly requires good network connectivity to upload binaries to the remote machines, and download experiment results.
 Uploading binaries on high speed (e.g university) connections takes a few minutes and needs to be done only once per branch -- however if your uplink speed is low it may take (as I have painstakenly experienced in preparing this documentation for you) several hours.
 Downloading experiment outputs requires a moderate amount of download bandwidth, and is usually quite fast.
+The section is split into 4 subsections: 1) Pre-configurations for Hotstuff and BFTSmart, 2) Using the experiment scripts, 3) Parsing outputs, and finally 4) reproducing experiment claims 1-by-1.

 Before you proceed, please confirm that the following credentials are accurate:
 1. Cloudlab-username `<cloudlab-user>`: e.g. "fs435"